p0p1t0/Spoofer/README.md

  ## Buy a pincode 🔑

 Pincodes are codes that allow you to use the *Email Spoofer* and *SMS Spoofer* tools.
-Pincodes contain a credit and this credit is spent with each sending. **The minimum purchase of a pincode is €30** and for each email or SMS sent you will cost you €1 of that pincode credit, which would be equivalent to 30 email or SMS sendings. **For purchases over €100, each sending will not cost you €1, it will cost you €0.50** credit per sending.
+Pincodes contain a credit and this credit is spent with each sending. **The minimum purchase of a pincode is €30** and for each email or SMS sent you will spend €1 of that pincode credit, which would be equivalent to 30 email or SMS sendings. **For purchases over €100 each sending will not cost you €1 it will cost you €0.50** credit per sending.
 For example, if you buy a pincode for €100 you would receive 200 email or SMS sendings.

 Currently accepted payment methods: **Bitcoin**.